dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 -->
 [!code-csharp[BlogDto](../../../samples/core/ChangeTracking/AccessingTrackedEntities/Samples.cs?name=BlogDto)]

-This can be used to set the current values of a tracked entity using <xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyValues.SetValues%2A?displayProperty=nameWithType>:
+This can be used to set the current values of a tracked entity using <xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyValues.SetValues*?displayProperty=nameWithType>:

 <!--
         var blogDto = new BlogDto { Id = 1, Name = "1unicorn2" };